hphelion/documentation/apaas.md

 ---
 # HP Cloud Application Platform as a Service (aPaaS) Overview

-The HP Cloud Application PaaS (aPaaS) is an application platform for development, deployment, and management of cloud applications using any language on any stack.
-The HP Cloud Application PaaS enables enterprises to develop, deploy, and scale applications in the cloud while ensuring security.
+The HP Cloud application platform as a service (aPaaS) is an application platform for development, deployment, and management of cloud applications using any language on any stack.
+HP Cloud aPaaS allows you to develop, deploy, and scale applications in the cloud while ensuring security.

 The HP Cloud aPaaS service is currently in private beta.
 Please [request access on our sign-up page](http://go.hpcloud.com/PaaS-private-beta-signup).
 Service use is free of charge during the private beta period.

 HP Cloud aPaaS uses the Stackato application framework for creating a multi-language, secure and private Platform-as-a-Service (PaaS).

+To get going with the aPaaS service, surf to the appropriate web page below!

 * [HP Cloud aPaas Documentation](https://apaas-docs.hpcloud.com)